Online Tips

 Spyware & Popups

 Popup ads can be almost as annoying as spam.
 When you visit a website you don't want the content of the site to be blocked by some unsolicited advertisement that overlays the page.
 You are targeted for many of these ads based on your web viewing, and information about you is gathered by spybots installed on your computer and transmitted back to spyware vendors like Bonzi Buddy, Comet Cursor, and Gator.
 Besides being an invasion of your privacy, having these data-mining components running in the background can also slow down your computer.
 The best way to remove these spybots from your system is to run some of the freeware solutions regularly (see WinPatrol, Spybot Search & Destroy, and Ad-Aware below).
-To keep popups entirely out of your browser you can use a web-browser like Netscape, Mozilla, Avant, or Opera that have settings for that, or in Internet Explorer you can add the Google and Yahoo! toolbars which both have great popup blockers.
+To keep popups entirely out of your browser you can use a web-browser like Firefox, Avant, or Opera that have settings for that, or in Internet Explorer you can add the Google and Yahoo! toolbars which both have great popup blockers.
 The Yahoo! toolbar also has an Anti-Spy button that you can run on demand.

 Spyware killers